kyuQee/kyuqee.github.io/posts/math-for-quant-part-1.md

 # Introduction

 High school curricula typically introduce basic probability concepts; however, probability theory applied in financial mathematics and statistics requires significantly advanced techniques.
-To enhance my understanding and proficiency, I will undertake an in-depth exploration of probability theory, encompassing distributions such as binomial, Gaussian, and Poisson, as well as concepts including random variables, sigma algebras, and probability spaces.
+To enhance my understanding and proficiency, I will undertake an in-depth exploration of probability theory, encompassing distributions such as Binomial, Gaussian, and Poisson, as well as concepts including random variables, sigma algebras, and probability spaces.

+This is by no means a proper text, or learning resource.
+This is simply what **I would've wanted to read**, when I was getting started with these topics.
+Here are the resources I used to learn these topics (still learning, but more less understood the basics).

+## Resources

+1. **MIT OCW 18.S096**: [youtube link](https://www.youtube.com/playlist?list=PLUl4u3cNGP63ctJIEC1UnZ0btsphnnoHR), [website link](https://ocw.mit.edu/courses/18-s096-topics-in-mathematics-with-applications-in-finance-fall-2013/).
+It's pretty good, but required a lot of previous undergrad knowledge so the learning curve was quite steep.
+It did however introduce me to the right topics to learn, and I learnt them all individually from different resources.
+2. **Probability and Stochastics for finance, NPTEL**: [youtube link](https://www.youtube.com/@probabilityandstochasticsf5278), Extremely good, especially since it starts right from the highschool level.
+This is also where I got the inspiration for the Bertrand Paradox, presented ahead.
+3. **Quantitative Finance 101, FEBS IIT Bhubaneshwar**: [youtube link](https://www.youtube.com/playlist?list=PLX5wiDP8rz62dRofitFcP10iqLTjLKfmq).
+This made me understand sigma algebras, atleast at a level where I can apply them reasonably.
+It doesn't really assume zero knowledge, but is pretty in depth.
+4. **Shreve Stochastic Calculus for Finance II: Continuous-Time Models**: [link](https://g.co/kgs/n3SQKnz).
+This book was recommended multiple times, no matter where I looked on the internet.
+It is in-fact the go-to book for this topic.

+Apart from these I've used several other miscellaneous sources, which I won't state here for the sake of brevity.

 ## Prerequisites for Reading

-To get the most out of this blog post, you should have:

 **High School Math:** A solid foundation in algebra, coordinate geometry, trigonometry, and basic probability (e.g., AP Calculus/Statistics, JEE Advanced, IB Math HL, or A-Level Mathematics).